MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 Also, keep in mind the following:

 - Walkie Talkie should work well in low bandwidth situations, or situations where the user's phone is connected and working.
-Walkie Talkie won't work when there's no connectivity at all.
+Walkie Talkie doesn't work when there's no connectivity at all.
 - If users are using mobile data to communicate in Teams, Walkie Talkie will use the same method.

 ## Walkie Talkie devices